Toloka/docs/en/template-builder/best-practices/show-hints.md

 # Show hints

-Use hints to convey [important information](#fixed-notifications) to the performers, help them [resolve issues](#errors) and [fill out fields](#hints) correctly, and [alert](#notifications) them when they attempt certain actions.
+Use hints to convey [important information](#fixed-notifications) to the annotators, help them [resolve issues](#errors) and [fill out fields](#hints) correctly, and [alert](#notifications) them when they attempt certain actions.
 Template Builder provides auxiliary components for different needs.

 ## Add fixed alerts at the top of the screen {#fixed-notifications}

-To keep performers aware of important information, add fixed alerts above the tasks: this is the text at the top of the screen that never disappears when users navigate between the task suites.
+To keep annotators aware of important information, add fixed alerts above the tasks: this is the text at the top of the screen that never disappears when users navigate between the task suites.

 For example, such messages can be helpful when the requester edits the instructions and wants to keep the users updated.